kevinswiber/newman-debug/README.md

 });
 ```

-> Note: The `debugger` statement will have no effect during normal operation of Postman, the Postman Collection Runner, and newman.
+> Note: The `debugger` statement will have no effect during normal operation of Postman, the Postman    ner, and newman.
 It only fires a breakpoint when executing inside a debug session.

 Once a `debugger` statement is added to the script, save the request, and access the collection how you would with newman today: either by [exporting the collection](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#exporting-collections) or [using the Postman API](https://github.com/postmanlabs/newman#using-newman-with-the-postman-api).